A Model-Independent Precision Test of General Relativity using LISA Bright Standard Sirens: Introduction

-However, it is the forthcoming space-based observatory, the Laser Interferometer Space Antenna (LISA) \cite{2017arXiv170200786A,Robson:2018ifk,LISACosmologyWorkingGroup:2022jok}, that is set to revolutionize our understanding by observing GWs from binary black holes (BBHs) over unprecedented cosmological distances.
+However, it is the forthcoming space-based observatory, the Laser Interferometer Space Antenna (LISA)\cite{Colpi:2024xhw,Robson:2018ifk,LISACosmologyWorkingGroup:2022jok}, that is set to revolutionize our understanding by observing GWs from binary black holes (BBHs) over unprecedented cosmological distances.
+The mission has recently been adopted by ESA with a possible launch by 2036.

 LISA is designed to explore the milliHertz frequency range, which is rich with sources such as massive BBHs (MBBHs) \cite{Klein:2015hvg}, extreme mass ratio inspirals (EMRIs) \cite{Glampedakis:2002cb,Babak:2017tow}, and stellar mass BHBs \cite{DelPozzo:2017kme} each with unique observational characteristics and expected in different redshift ranges.
 This ability to probe such diverse astrophysical phenomena is crucial because ground-based detectors are hindered by unavoidable noise artifact, which prevents them from accessing this lower frequency domain.
 Scheduled for launch in the mid-2030s, LISA will detect these sources up to very high redshifts with unparalleled precision \cite{2017arXiv170200786A}.
 Its ability to observe with unique observational characteristics across different redshift ranges positions it as a pivotal cosmological tool \cite{LISACosmologyWorkingGroup:2019mwx}.
 This extensive range allows for the mapping of the universe's expansion from local to very distant realms.
 Notably, MBBHs, which are anticipated to form in gas-rich environments, may generate significant electromagnetic (EM) counterparts through various processes such as jets, disk winds, or accretion \cite{Caprini:2016qxs,Palenzuela:2010nf,OShaughnessy:2011nwl,Moesta:2011bn,Okamoto:2019zgf,Meier:2000wk}.
 The detection of these EM emissions not only enables precise localization of MBH events in the sky but also makes them exceptionally valuable as bright sirens for gravitational studies.
 The combination of GWs and EM observations could lead to breakthroughs in multi-messenger astronomy, further enhancing our understanding of the universe's structure and evolution.